laminas-api-tools/documentation/api-primer/content-validation.md

 }
 ```

-Validation errors from Apigility will always follow this format, thereby providing predictability to
+Validation errors from API Tools will always follow this format, thereby providing predictability to
 consumers of your APIs.

 HTTP Method-Specific Validation